-I am interested in MSc students, PhD students, and postdocs who would start with me in Fall 2018 at The Ohio State University program in Evolution, Ecology, & Organismal Biology.
+I am interested in up to 1 MSc student, 1 PhD student, and 1 postdoc who would start with me in Fall 2018 at The Ohio State University program in Evolution, Ecology, & Organismal Biology.
 The graduate school application deadline is December 1, 2017.

 How to apply

 Contact me as early as possible before you apply to the school.
 Please send me an email entitled “prospective student” with a single PDF attachment containing (1) an informal cover letter explaining your scientific research interests, goals, prior experiences, and whatever else you think is relevant; (2) your CV; (3) an informal academic transcript with GPA, classes, and grades (a screenshot is fine); and (4) the name and email addresses of two references.

 You do not have to work on bats to join the lab.
 I welcome researchers interested in cooperation, communication, or cognition in different systems.

 For MSc applicants: You don’t need any project ideas.
 We can think up projects together that can be completed in 2 years.
 There may be opportunities to extend or convert a successful MSc project into a PhD.
 The goal is for you to write a good paper that teaches you how to do research and makes you an expert on a very specific topic.